CS360 Lecture notes -- Introduction to System Calls (I/O System Calls)

 UNIX>

 There are a few things to note about this program.
 First, buf should point to valid memory.
-In r1.c, this is achieved by calloc()-ing space for c (read the man page on calloc() if you have not seen it before.
-Alternatively, I could have declared c to be a static array with 100 characters:
+In src/r1.c, this is achieved by malloc()-ing space for c Alternatively, I could have declared c to be a static array with 100 characters:

 char c[100];